vmyrgiotis/vmyrgiotis/README.md

 - ⚡ Fun fact: ...
 -->

-## About Me
+## About

+Hi there!
 I am a research scientist at the [UK Centre for Ecology and Hydrology]([https://github.com/simulated-user/text-analysis-tool](https://www.ceh.ac.uk)).
 I have more than 12 years of experience in the development of data-driven computer models that describe biogeochemical processes in terrestrial/agricultural ecosystems.

 Main interests :
 * Agro-ecosystems